kritjenwit/facebookBot/README.md

 What all you need is https server and curl

 ### First step
-create a file named as what you want in my case i will write webhook.php
+create a file named as what you want in my case i will write webhook.php.
+And then write this code

 ```
-Example

 ```